 Color-coding works great for visual learners and is a straightforward system that’s easy to understand even for those who are less inclined.
 They’re not necessarily a good fit for situations that demand a more strict hierarchy of folders, but they’re still useful for a variety of organisational applications.

-Color-coding makes it simple to memorize which files go with what folder, with its bursts of color offering a respite from the neutral palette of colors that generally occupy Google Drive.
+Adding color-coding makes it simple to memorise which files go with what folder, with its bursts of color offering a respite from the neutral palette of colors that generally occupy Google Drive.

-Organizing your Google Drive folders with color-coding begins with a simple action: just right-click on a folder and you’ll be able to select a corresponding color.
+Organising your Google Drive folders with color-coding begins with a simple action: just right-click on a folder and you’ll be able to select a corresponding color.
 It’s possible to set specific colors associated with individual clients, projects, or even tasks.
-There is a multitude of ways to set up a system of color coding.
+There is a multitude of ways to set up a system of color-coding.